 - The Impact of AB 1509

-- How a Renowned Appeals Lawyer Can Help
+- How an Appeals Lawyer Can Help

 Earlier this year, Assembly Bill 1509 (“AB 1509”) was introduced to the Assembly for the first time.
 Among other things, AB 1509 proposes changes to current firearm-related sentencing enhancements which currently impact a large number of pending and final criminal cases in California.